3dbeb41841bfbfcc24d55143816cf7f1/html-dom/README.md

 Requirements:

-  -valid HTML5
+  - valid HTML5
-  -internal link
+  - internal link
-  -external link (opens in new window/tab)
+  - external link (opens in new window/tab)
-  -image
+  - image
-  -link email address   opens standard mail-client and populated :to field (subject: "Your site is awesome")
+  - link email address   opens standard mail-client and populated :to field (subject: "Your site is awesome")

 ## Exercise/Lab #1 option 2
 For those that still have their About Me page (or the above post-WDI future page)- convert it to an HTML 5 template